 All Orders of Protection and criminal cases In response to a city-wide involving domestic violence in the General Sessions Court are docketed in the dedicated Domestic Violence Court which operates daily in Courtroom 4B and 4C of the Justice A.A.
 Birch Building.
-The three (3) judges assigned to preside over the Court has been hearing cases involving dedicated Domestic Violence Court on a rotating basis are Gale Robinson and Allegra Walker and Ana L. Escobar.
+The three (3) judges assigned to preside over the Domestic Violence with Judge Gale rotating basis are Gale Robinson and Allegra Walker and Ana L. Escobar.
 The more than 24 years, the current docket Criminal Court Clerks for Domestic Violence docket preparation is Matthew